Here are 25 fabulous ways to have fun this winter season and make great memories!

 We built snowmen, snow bunnies, igloos, sipped hot cocoa in our snow hut and tried many winter sports!

 We brought some snow inside, did every conceivable winter activity we could think of AND even saved a container of the white stuff in the freezer so we could take it out in July!

 So, here's your choice - you can either sit inside, bummed by the fact that the days are shorter and colder, or you can embrace the season, bundle up and go make some memories!

 photo: Philippe Collard

-Getting that fresh air and being surrounded by the brisk winter temps make coming back inside that much sweeter!
+Getting out in the fresh air and being surrounded by the brisk winter temps make coming back inside that much sweeter!

-We've included some ideas for inside as well.
-Sometimes the cold is just a little too cold or the kids are looking for some fun inspiration if they're taking a break from being outdoors!
+We've included some ideas for inside fun as well.
+Sometimes the cold is just a little too cold, or the kids are looking for some fun inspiration if they're taking a break from being outdoors!

 Be sure to keep the cupboard stocked with hot cocoa and make it a goal to see how many fun things you can check off our on our free printable Winter Bucket List!